All posts by Hc_s-1

 We are sure that you would never bring a dog to the Mill that would be a problem but, if your dog causes a nuisance to us or other people, you will have to make other arrangements very quickly.

-Clwb Kennels – the best boarding kennel in Pembrokeshire, is just a few minutes walk up the road, run by one of the nicest couples you could meet.
+Whilst a lot of the area caters for travellers with pets there are some places that are not dog friendly.
+If you would like additional freedom during your stay, Clwb Kennels – the best boarding kennel in Pembrokeshire, is just a few minutes walk up the road, run by one of the nicest couples you could meet.
 Mrs Askew is on 01239 698 650.
 They do accept dogs for the day and also will let you take your dog out for the day if you are boarding them overnight.

-Which is best apartment for my stay?
+Which apartment is the best for your holiday.

 Relax in a four poster bed

-Every apartment has a similar layout – double bedroom, twin bedroom (apart from Bobbin Box which has a second double room) , lounge diner, kitchen and bathroom.
+Every apartment has a similar layout – double bedroom, twin bedroom (apart from Bobbin Box which has a second double bedroom) , lounge diner, kitchen and bathroom.
 They all have the same equipment (full sized over, ceramic hob, microwave, fridge & freezer, dishwasher, TV & DVD player etc).

 Wheel House has its entrance out to the garden from the lounge.
 The others have theirs from a bedroom.

-If you would like to talk it through, give us a call on 01239 698 799.
+If you would like to talk it through, give us a call on 01239 698799.

 Local artists and opportunities to design your own art